EverettYou/everettyou.github.io/pages/Research.md

 ### Correlated Quantum Many-Body System

 Electrons and spins are microscopic degrees of freedoms governed by quantum mechanics.
-Emergent collective phenomema in quantum many-body system.
+When they are put togeter and interact with each other strongly, exotic collective phenomema can emerge in the system.
+The study of quantum many-body systems underlies our understanding of correlated materials and quantum devices.

+#### Unconvensional Superconductor

-- **Unconvensional Superconductivity**
+- Iron-based superconductors

-  Iron-based, Moire superlattice
+- Moire superlattice (twisted multilayer graphene etc.)

-- **Quantum Spin Liquid**
+#### Quantum Spin Liquid

-  Iridates
+- Iridates

 ### Topological Phases of Matter